priyanka-wahul/spotify-clone-app/README.md

 ## Note

-This project was created for educational purposes to practice HTML and CSS.
+This project was created to practice HTML and CSS.
 It is not affiliated with or endorsed by Spotify.
-[clone-music-app-by-priyanka.netlify.app]

 ## About the Project